 Answer 1:

+Please refer D23, E23 for values calculated using built-in formula and columns L & M for values calculated step by step.

+Please note that the data has been sorted from oldest to newest dates.

 Question 2:

 2. Compute the Covariance step-by-step using the raw formula as well as the built-in excel formula (same two stocks as in Q1).